Boards and Annual Conference Venues

 JANUARY 7, 2016

 Your conference today is where it is based upon the decisions you as a conference organizer made in the past.
 The decisions you make today about your conference creates your conference’s future.
-You ability to anticipate your conference participants’ challenges and opportunities impact your ability to plan and strategize your conference.
+We’ve talked about conference predictions here and here.

 Conferences During Hinge Times